iammohith/VaR_Calculator/README.md

-# VaR Calculation Using Three Different Methodologies From Python CLI
+# VaR Calculation Using Three Different Methodologies From yfinance api

 A command-line tool for calculating Value at Risk (VaR) of Indian stocks using three different methodologies.
 This tool helps investors quantify potential portfolio losses under normal market conditions.